VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

     }
 ```

-Then copy [commands.js](../../examples/assets/localScripts/commands.js) in the folder ./assets/localScripts.
+Then copy this [commands.js](../../examples/assets/localScripts/commands.js) local scrip in the folder `./assets/localScripts`.

-Now commands are send to world simulation but the world simulation don't know what to do with them.
+Now commands are sent to the world simulation but not used yet.

 In the `worldGameManager.js` add these lines in the `tick` function